makeroo/taxi-scout/docs/rest_api.md

   Whether the invitation token has been used or not.

+* joined_group: INT

+  If the invitation was used to join a new scout group then joined_group value is that scout group id.
+  Otherwise the property is not defined.

+This method is used to grant membership to a scout group OR to reset password.
+In this case the user send an invitation to itself by email, thus verifying his/her email account.

-When the invitation token is used, a cookie named _ts_u is used.
-This cookie is used as authentication token for next calls.
+When the invitation token is used, a cookie named _ts_u is created.
+This cookie is used as authentication token for the next calls.

 When cookie _ts_u is submitted, even if the invitation token is not found or expired, the call succeded returning the account id of the logged user and new_account and authenticated both set to false.